(This page published December 1, 2006)

 Frank said, and I have since learned, that if you can get the section out without cracking the barrel, you can get it back in, too, and you can do it without hacking away any plastic.
 The key is to be patient, because pushing too fast or pushing at an angle or twisting wildly will crack the barrel.
 Be patient.
 Take time to make sure the surfaces of the barrel and the section are clear of any extraneous material, such as shellac that a previous repairer may have used when the section slipped in too loosely.
 (This alone may be sufficient to get the parts to go together with reasonable ease.)
 Be patient.
 Go slowly to give the plastic time to “think about it.”
 You may need to bevel the end of the section, where it fits into the barrel, just enough to gain purchase.
 Be patient.
 Gentle heat, which works wonders during disassembly, can also help you during reassembly; apply the heat to the barrel but not to the section, so that the barrel will expand a bit.
 And oh, by the way, be patient.

-Skyline plastics are also famous for crumbling away to nothing under compressive stress; this generally happens to the inner cap when the pen is capped tightly and left for a long time, which is a molded part of the derby, and it’s why a bore inspection light is so valuable when you’re buying pens.
+Skyline plastics are also famous for crumbling away to nothing under compressive stress.
+If a Skyline is left tightly capped for a long time, this failure can happen to the inner cap, which is a molded part of the derby, and it’s why a bore inspection light is so valuable when you’re buying pens.
+Note, though, that some Skylines have hard rubber inner caps that are screwed into the derby, and these pens won’t ever have this problem.

 I am a “greenie” when it comes to this subject, so I am hoping you can help me.